WarpZephyr/MassConvertFromModel/README.md

 # MassConvertFromModel
-Mass converts the following FromSoftware model types to FBX:
+Mass converts the following FromSoftware model types to AssimpNet to be exported:
 FLVER0
 FLVER2
 MDL4